AdobeDocs/experience-manager-65.pt-BR/help/user-guide/capabilities.md

 ---
-title: Guia do usuário dos recursos do AEM 6.5
+title: Guia do usuário de recursos do AEM 6.5
 seo-title: AEM 6.5 Capabilities User Guide
-description: Uma visão geral dos recursos essenciais do AEM 6.5
+description: Uma visão geral das capacidades essenciais do AEM 6.5
 seo-description: An overview of the essential capabilities of AEM 6.5
 exl-id: d9941242-a01d-48fa-bad0-4c5b9dd16f4c
 source-git-commit: a51a863a4edf7e8b951a8361c5c7f0517b09f12a